SWARM+: Scalable and Resilient Multi-Agent Consensus for Decentralized Data-Aware Workload Management: System Architecture

-\textbf{Candidate Selection:} After computing costs for all feasible agent--job pairs, each agent constructs a cost matrix where rows represent agents and columns represent jobs. {\em For each job, an agent identifies itself as a candidate if its cost is within threshold $\theta$ (e.g., 10\%) above the minimum cost observed across all agents.} This threshold-based selection creates a candidate pool for each job, allowing multiple agents to propose jobs with near-optimal costs while avoiding suboptimal selections.
-The selection layer returns these candidate agent--job pairs to the consensus layer for distributed agreement.
+After cost computation, each agent constructs a cost matrix where rows represent agents and columns represent jobs.
+For each workload, an agent identifies itself as a candidate if its scheduling cost falls within threshold $\theta$ of the minimum observed cost across all agents.
+Candidate agent--job pairs are then forwarded to the consensus layer.